MBBS Explained: Full Form, Details, Fee, Specislisations, and more

 MBBS Course Fees

 MBBS in India is very expensive.
-Fortunately, government colleges charge significantly less for MBBS degrees than do private colleges.
-Check out the fee structure of government colleges vs private colleges.
+Fortunately, government colleges charge significantly less for MBBS degrees than private colleges.
+Here is a general fee structure of government colleges vs private colleges.

 Source: Data taken from different colleges; however, the fee structure may vary.